linebender/linebender.github.io/content/blog/2024-06-15-rustnl-2024-unconference.md

 - [winit](https://github.com/rust-windowing/winit) for creating windows.
 - [AccessKit](https://github.com/AccessKit/accesskit/) for plugging into accessibility APIs.
-- [Parley](https://github.com/linebender/parley) for rendering text and as a basis for a text-editing widget.
+- [wgpu](https://github.com/gfx-rs/wgpu/) for using modern GPU features.

 Jon Kelley also said he would be interested in using Masonry as the native backend for Dioxus, though we haven't hashed out details yet.